Central Districts cricket team

 The Central Stags, formerly known as Central Districts, are a first-class cricket team based in central New Zealand.
 They are the men's representative side of the Central Districts Cricket Association.
-They compete in the Plunket Shield first-class competition, The Ford Trophy domestic one-day competition and are the current champions of the Men's Super Smash Twenty20 competition.
+They compete in the Plunket Shield first-class competition, The Ford Trophy domestic one-day competition and the Men's Super Smash Twenty20 competition.
 They are one of six teams that make up New Zealand Cricket.
-They were the fifth of the current teams to compete in the Plunket Shield, which they entered for the first time in the 1950/51 season.
+They were the fifth of the current teams to compete in the Plunket Shield which they entered for the first time in the 1950/51 season, and are the only men's first-class side representing regions in both the North and South Islands of New Zealand.

 History

 Central Districts comprises eight District associations: Hawke's Bay, Horowhenua-Kapiti, Manawatu, Taranaki, Wairarapa and Whanganui in the North Island, and Marlborough and Nelson in the South Island.
 Previously, many players from these regions competed for Wellington.
 More than a century before the eventual founding of the Central Districts Cricket Association, the first fully recorded cricket match in New Zealand was played in what is now one of its districts, in Nelson, a men's match in March 1844.